stadium-software/conditional-datagrid-styling/README.md

 1.4 Added logic to detect uniqueness of DataGrid classname

+1.5 Amended script to cater for changed DataGrid rendering in Stadium 6.6

 ## Sample applications
 This repo contains one Stadium 6.7 application [ConditionalDGCell.sapz](Stadium6/ConditionalDGCell.sapz?raw=true)